Chetan8076/Voice-Assistant/README.md

-# Voice-Assistant
+# Voice-Assitant
-Voice assistant that can listen and respond  according to the situation Modules to install: pyttsx3 datetime sp_recog wikipedia webbrowser os smtplib
+Voice assistant is a virtual assistant which listen to your commands and give responses according to the command Using pip install in your command line install the following libraries. pyttsx3 sp_recog smtplib
-You can install these modules just by writing "pip install package name" in cmd